HINDRANCES TO PRAYER

 - There is perhaps no greater hindrance to prayer

-God's work.
-It is the one who gives generously to others who
+toward God's work.
+It is the one who gives generously to others

-receives generously from God.
-"Give, and it shall be given unto
+who receives generously from God.
+"Give, and it shall be given

-you; good measure, pressed down, shaken together, running over,
+unto you; good measure, pressed down, shaken together, running

-shall they give into your bosom.
-For with what measure ye mete it
+over, shall they give into your bosom.
+For with what measure ye

-man is the mighty man of prayer.
-The stingy man is the powerless
+generous man is the mighty man of prayer.
+The stingy man is the

 One of the most wonderful statements about prevailing prayer